QuestNetwork/qd-messages-ts/README.md

 - AutoSave For Message Histories
 - Pair with participants by sharing public keys in person (show qr codes for keys and invite codes)
 - Ban Channel Participants By Generating New Channel Names (ask representatives for new name, refuse banned participants)
-- Alias (show custom name instead of pub key)
+- Alias (show custom name instead of pub key) and profile pictures

 **0.9.3**
 - Private Encrypted P2P Channels (End-To-End, AES-256-CBC, Shared Via 4096 Bit OAEP)